graphprotocol/graph-node/docs/aggregations.md

 the aggregation should be cumulative.
 Cumulative aggregations aggregate over the entire timeseries up to the end of the time interval for the bucket.

-**TODO** Since average is a little more complicated to handle for cumulative aggregations, and it doesn't seem like it used in practice, we won't initially support it. (same for variance, stddev etc.)

-**TODO** It might be necessary to allow `@aggregate` fields that are only used for some intervals.
-We could allow that with syntax like `@aggregate(fn: .., arg: .., interval: "day")`

 ## Specification

 ### Timeseries